eyalz800/zpp_bits/README.md

 };
 ```

-Currently all missing fields are dropped and not concatenated to the message, for efficiency.
+Currently all of the fields are optional, which is a good practice, missing fields are dropped and not concatenated to the message, for efficiency.
 Any value that is not set in a message leaves the target data member intact, which allows
 to implement defaults for data members by using non-static data member initializer or to initialize
 the data member before deserializing the message.